 Chris has worked for nearly 25 years in business and corporate communications.
 In 2014, he co-founded a successful technology start-up and currently helps lead the business development, communications and investor relations for the company.
 Chris holds an M.B.A. from George Washington University and a B.A. in political science from the University of California, Santa Barbara.
 He is a LEAD San Diego graduate.

-Chris lives in San Marcos with his wife, Jenny, and their two sons, who attend San Marcos High School and the oldest recently graduated and will be attending UCLA in the fall.
+Chris lives in San Marcos with his wife, Jenny, and their two sons.
+The youngest attends San Marcos High School and the oldest recently graduated and will be attending UCLA in the fall.